Saubhagya3/Article-Creator/README.md

 Now you can use the command 'npm run dev' in your terminal to run the server at: "http://localhost:3001/"

+### Run the Graphiql interface

+For Graphql, go to: "http://localhost:3001/graphql" Here, you can use the 'get query' for articles table using: query {
+  getAllArticles {
+    id
+    title
+    author
+    country
+    category
+    content
+    date
+  }
+}

+And the categories table using: query {
+  getAllCategories {
+    id
+    category
+  }
+}

 The database tables will be automatically created with the ORM, and the front end will now be connected to the server.

 # Thank you!!